towerhouse/Healthmeasures-Laravel/README.md

 http://mbhealth-api.local/healthmeasures/measure
 and it will render all the measures from the database

+### Html report generation

+- Laravel: php artisan vendor:publish
+- Lumen or Laravel: create the folder resources/views/healthmeasures/ and copy by hand report.blade.php inside there.
+Then you are free to modify the view.

 ### Lumen provider

 During the implementation of this package I found some difficulties that I documented here: